GaloyMoney/blink/README.md

 ### (1) Choose a Supported Platform

-Currently developming on MacOS and Linux is supported.
+Currently developing on MacOS and Linux is supported.

 ### (2) Install Dependencies